elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-are-cube-root-functions-used-in-realworld-applications.md

 url: /learn/mathematics/questions/how-are-cube-root-functions-used-in-realworld-applications
 score: -1.0
 related_article1:
-    id: 163770
+    id: 163758
+    title: >-
-    title: What are the effects of transformations and translations on cube root functions?
+        What are the key features of cube root functions in terms of intercepts and symmetry?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-effects-of-transformations-and-translations-on-cube-root-functions
+    url: /learn/mathematics/questions/what-are-the-key-features-of-cube-root-functions-in-terms-of-intercepts-and-symmetry
 related_article2:
-    id: 163744
+    id: 163750
+    title: >-
-    title: What is the general form of a cube root function?
+        How can you identify key features on the graph of a cube root function?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-general-form-of-a-cube-root-function
+    url: /learn/mathematics/questions/how-can-you-identify-key-features-on-the-graph-of-a-cube-root-function
 related_article3:
-    id: 163775
+    id: 163772
-    title: How do horizontal and vertical shifts affect cube root functions?
+    title: >-
+        Which quadrants are typically covered by cube root graphs?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-horizontal-and-vertical-shifts-affect-cube-root-functions
+    url: /learn/mathematics/questions/which-quadrants-are-typically-covered-by-cube-root-graphs
 related_article4:
-    id: 163758
+    id: 163777
+    title: >-
-    title: What are the key features of cube root functions in terms of intercepts and symmetry?
+        What is the effect of stretching and compressing on cube root functions?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-key-features-of-cube-root-functions-in-terms-of-intercepts-and-symmetry
+    url: /learn/mathematics/questions/what-is-the-effect-of-stretching-and-compressing-on-cube-root-functions
 related_article5:
-    id: 163773
+    id: 163748
+    title: >-
-    title: What are inflection points in the context of cube root graphs?
+        What steps are involved in graphing a cube root function?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-inflection-points-in-the-context-of-cube-root-graphs
+    url: /learn/mathematics/questions/what-steps-are-involved-in-graphing-a-cube-root-function
 ---

 &nbsp;